Akal Wood Fossil Park: Administration

-The Geological Survey of India (GSI) declared the site a National Geological Monument in 1972.
-The park was maintained by GSI till 1985, when maintenance was handed over to the Forest Department of Government of Rajasthan.
-Now, the park is maintained by the authorities of the Desert National Park.
-The exposed tree trunks have been protected by iron grill cages with tin sheet roofing.
+The park was declared as a National Geological Monument by the Geological Society of India in 1972.
+It was administered and maintained by the Geological Society of India till 1985, when it was handed over to the Forest Department of Government of Rajasthan.
+The park is maintained by the authorities of the Desert National Park.
+The state government had developed the park into a geotourism site.